 **CLEAR VINYL IS EXCLUSIVE TO THRILL JOCKEY MAILORDER AND THE BAND'S MERCH TABLE**

-We are offering bundles with a Trans Am t-shirt or zip up hoody.
-T-shirt is Next Level brand, 100% ring spun soft cotton printed light blue on blue.
+We are offering bundles with a Trans Am zip up hoody or Trans Am t-shirt.
 Zip Hoody is Independent Trading Co 80/20 cotton/poly blend.
 Logo printed in white on back of grape color hoody.
+T-shirt is Next Level 100% ring spun cotton, fashion fitted.
+Logo printed blue on blue

-**PLEASE: Indicate in the order notes or via an email to orders[at]thrillJockey[dot]com what size you want for the hoody or shirt!
-OPTIONS: UNISEX S, M, L, or XL**
+**PLEASE: Indicate in the order notes or via an email to orders[at]thrillJockey[dot]com what size you want !

 There are three ways of interpreting Volume X, the title of the new album by Trans Am.
 The first is obvious – it is the band’s tenth studio release, comprised of ten songs that display ten unique sides of Phil Manley, Nathan Means, and Sebastian Thomson.
 You can also imagine a volume knob being cranked all the way up, the amplification level for an ideal Trans Am listening session.
 But it can also be read as a representation of the band’s remarkable ability to express, and even embody, unknown capacities, adopting bold stylistic and aesthetic shifts as a defining tenet of their quarter-century long career.
 Trans Am refuse to rely on their legacy as innovators, opting instead to continue to break down established modes of songwriting, even if they established those modes themselves.
 Volume X continues in this gloriously contrarian tradition, presenting fans with strange and familiar sounds in new contexts, from kosmische rock to futuristic speed metal to robo-balladry to variants on classic rock that are so warped as to be rendered completely unrecognizable.